basicallydan/BlankCanvas/readme.md

 I made this little repo as a good starting point for any from-scratch HTML5 canvas-based 2D game.
 Whenever I start a new game I have to do all this stuff manually if I'm not using a framework, so I thought it might be useful to put the boilerplate somewhere.

+## What this boilerplate is...

+* A great way to get started with canvas games
+* Easy to understand
+* Easy to extend

+## What this boilerplate isn't...

+* A fully-featured game development tool
+* A tool to create modern, advanced games

 ## It includes:

 * A simple `Game` object which contains the loop